-The binder daemon, ypbind(1M), runs on all NIS clients.
-This daemon is responsible for remembering information necessary for communicating with the NIS server process, ypserv(1M).
+The binder daemon, nsd, runs on all NIS clients.
+In this instance, the daemon is responsible for remembering information necessary for communicating with the NIS server process.
+See the nsd(1M) reference page for more information.

-The server daemon, ypserv, runs on all NIS servers.
-The ypserv daemon is the database server and is responsible for answering client inquiries.
-It is also responsible for managing database updates.
+The nsd daemon also acts as the server daemon and runs on all NIS servers.
+It acts as the database server and is responsible for answering client inquiries, and managing database updates.
 Most NIS servers are also NIS clients; they use the NIS database information.
-As NIS clients, NIS servers also run the binder daemon, ypbind.

-The NIS master server also runs the server process daemon, ypserv, to answer client inquiries.
-The NIS master server typically runs the binder process daemon, ypbind, to solicit information from the NIS database.
-The master server also runs a third daemon, /usr/etc/rpc.passwd, which allows NIS users to remotely modify their NIS password with yppasswd(1) and to modify some other password file fields with ypchpass(1).
+On the NIS master server the server process daemon, nsd, runs to answer client inquiries and to solicit information from the NIS database.
+The master server also runs a second daemon, /usr/etc/rpc.passwd, which allows NIS users to remotely modify their NIS password with yppasswd and to modify some other password file fields with ypchpass.
+For more information see the yppasswd(1) and ypchpass(1) reference pages.

-On IRIX, NIS daemons are started by the master network script, /etc/init.d/network, if the NIS daemon flags are set on (flags can be set with the chkconfig(1M) command).
-There are three chkconfig flags for NIS: yp, ypserv, and ypmaster (see Chapter 4, "Setting Up and Testing NIS," for more details).
+On IRIX, NIS daemons are started by the master network script, /etc/init.d/network, if the NIS daemon flags are set on (flags can be set with the chkconfig command).
+There are two chkconfig flags for NIS: nsd, and ypmaster (see Chapter 4, "Setting Up and Testing NIS," for more details).